Compensation Committee Charter

 Review and approve changes as necessary and appropriate to the Company’s Executive Incentive Plan, the Company’s annual Management Incentive Plan and the Company’s Stock Option Plan.
 The Company’s Executive Incentive Plan and the Company’s annual Management Incentive Plan are collectively hereinafter referred to as the “incentive plan”.

-Review and approve the goals and the performance of the Company’s Chief Executive Officer and approve, as deemed necessary and appropriate, any corresponding changes in base salary and bonus target.
-Approve any incentive plan payments and/or option awards to the Company’s Chief Executive Officer;
+Review and approve the goals relevant to compensation and evaluate the performance of the Company’s Chief Executive Officer and determine and approve, as deemed necessary and appropriate, any changes in compensation, including the level of his base salary, performance-based incentive plan target, performance-based incentive plan payments and/or option awards.
+Approve any performance based incentive plan payments and/or option awards to the Company’s Chief Executive Officer;